 - Headings and Topic Sentences

 - Organizers (Index, Table of Contents)

-High Interest Publishing produces fiction, but we recognize the importance of having students read nonfiction as well.
-That’s why every TEACHER’S GUIDE contains a nonfiction article to complement the novel, in order to build background knowledge and to generate interest in the book.
+Although High Interest Publishing is known for its exciting hi-lo fiction, we recognize that students must read nonfiction as well.
+Nonfiction engages readers, invites their wonderings, answers their questions and helps them understand the world around them.
+From a pedagogical perspective, nonfiction helps build vocabulary and background knowledge to support other reading.
+That’s why every HIP TEACHER’S GUIDE contains a nonfiction article to complement the novel, in order to build background knowledge and to generate interest in the book.

 Although Informational reading is ubiquitous in the academic world of adolescents and teens, it’s not the only kind of nonfiction.
 FUNCTIONAL TEXT is material that enables us to function in the world: advertisements, schedules, menus, instructions, recipes, to name a few.